itreverieUser/2DGameInXNA/README.md

 2DGameInXNA
 ===========

-Rubbish Collector is a 2D Game implemented in XNA Game Studio.
+Rubbish Collector is a 2D Game implemented in XNA Game Studio, Framework 4.0.